 Click here to view the Town of Penhold Strategic Planning Documents and Strategic Priorities Chart

 Council and Town Senior Staff held its Strategic Priority Setting Sessions Dec.
 3 - 4, 2021.
 These sessions were for council with senior staff to identify STRATEGIC TOPICS for discussion; explore each strategic topic as a STRATEGIC POSSIBILITY; and determine STRATEGIC PRIORITIES along with actions for implementation.

 The attached document outlines the Strategic Process, Strategic Topics, Strategic Possibilities (AKA Action Plan), Strategic Priorities, Recommendations and Strategic Priorities Chart.
 The Strategic Priorities Chart is a living breathing document that is reviewed and updated quarterly.

-New Home Buyer Incentive Program runs until December 2021 and offers a reduction on Municipal Property Taxes for new home buyers.
+New Home Buyer Incentive Program offers a reduction on Municipal Property Taxes for new home buyers.
 Check out great variety of home from one of the local builders offering homes in the new developments of Hawkridge Estates, Oxford Landing and The Palisades.